rails/rails/guides/source/association_basics.md

     => true
     ```

-* Automatic Saving of Associations in more cases:
+* Automatic saving of associations in more cases:

     ```irb
     irb> author = Author.new